-As a consequence, a world-wide recall of the badges suspected of being contaminated ensued.
-At that time, Zhejiang Huahai held a market share of 45% in the generics market for valsartan.6 In other words, almost half the market of valsartan was affected by the quality issue at Zheijang Huahei - this inevitably led to shortages of valsartan worldwide.
+As a consequence, a world-wide recall of the badges suspected of being contaminated followed.
+Zhejiang Huahai held a market share of 45% in the generics market for valsartan.
+In other words, almost half the market of valsartan was affected by the quality issue at Zheijang Huahei - this inevitably lead to shortages of valsartans worldwide.

 In the Valsartan case, new manufacturing methods used abroad were not checked and introduced into the European Ph.
 Eur..
-Had that been done according to protocol, the weaknesses of the new production method may have surfaced earlier and prevented the shortage from happening.
+Had that been the case, the weaknesses of the new production method may have surfaced earlier and prevented a shortage from happening.